aasisodiya/courses/azure-dp-900/README.md

 - When provisioning an Azure Cosmos DB account, you need to specify which type of API you will use.
 - Azure Cosmos DB supports multi-region writes
 - The API determines the type of account to create.
 Azure Cosmos DB provides five APIs: Core (SQL) and MongoDB for document data, Gremlin for graph data, Azure Table, and Cassandra.
 Currently, you must create a separate account for each API.
 - Azure Cosmos DB uses partitioning to scale individual containers in a database to meet the performance needs of your application.
 In partitioning, the items in a container are divided into distinct subsets called logical partitions.
-Logical partitions are formed based on the value of a partition key that is associated with each item in a container.
 - Logical partitions are formed based on the value of a partition key that is associated with each item in a container.

 ## Azure Cosmos DB API